jhegemann/Muonbase/README.md

 * Indexing
 * Queries

+# Disclaimer
+This software is far from being perfect and it explicitly does not claim to be so.
+However, it is written with a decent amount of diligence and care and has been tested thoroughly as far as possible.
+This software will contain bugs and some things might be poorly designed.
+Both applies (more or less) to any other software as well.
+Though I have spent a lot of time in the past to make this piece of software what it is, it has always been a private project parallel to my fulltime employments.
+Please understand that du to this reason maintainance might sometimes be a bit slow and sluggish, I will try my very best!

+This software does not aim to be extremely portable, instead it is designed to run under linux providing a recent version of g++ that is compatible with C++ 20.
+The g++ version that has been used for development is g++ 9.3.0.
+The reason for not making it highly portable in the first place is to save development time, and second it is assumed to run on *servers* that in most cases run a linux distribution.
+It is mandatory that this linux version (or the c library) supports the epoll system calls.

 # Storage Engine
 As a data structure, baseload implements a templated in-memory b+ tree, which serves as a key value store.
 Both variants are implemented, the unique key to value mapping (corresponding to std::map) as well as